kyle-tennison/notes/independent study/classic mechanics/Galileo's Relativity Principle.md

 $$L(v'^2) =L(v^2)+\frac{\partial L}{\partial v^2}2\textbf v \cdot \epsilon \tag 7$$

 Now, we know, from Galilean relativity, that these two Lagrangians, both of inertial reference frames, will have equivalent equations of motion.
 Therefore, they must vary *only* by a total time derivative of a function of position and time, by [Lagrange's Equations eq.
 9](Lagrange's%20Equations.md#^eq-9).
+See [Varied Lagrangians](Lagrange's%20Equations.md#Varied%20Lagrangians) for more info.
 Because $\textbf v$ is already in the term, we know that $\partial L / \partial v^2$ must be independent of $v$.

 We know that $\frac{\partial L}{\partial v^2}$ is independent of v, and is therefore a constant.
 Let us assign the arbitrary constant $c=\frac{\partial L}{\partial v^2}$.
 Now, if we integrate over $\frac{\partial L}{\partial v^2}$ with respect to $v^2$, we can get $L$: